josh146/embedly_cards/README.rst

 ============
 Embed content within a page or blog post easily, simply by specifying the URL of the target page.
-Content is automatically recognised, extracted, and formatted as a `card'; this may contain a short article preview, embedded video, picture etc.
+Content is automatically recognised, extracted, and formatted as a 'card'; this may contain a short article preview, embedded video, picture etc.

 To preview a card, they can be generated online using `Embed.ly <http://embed.ly/cards>`_.
 Almost any site is compatible, including YouTube, Flickr, Google+, Maps, Wordpress etc.